APNewsBreak: Average MLB salary down for 1st time since ‘04

-According to the players’ union, the average major league salary dropped this year for the first time since 2004 and for only the fourth time since record-keeping started 50 years ago.
+The average major league salary dropped this year for the first time since 2004 and for only the fourth time since record-keeping started 50 years ago, according to the players’ association.

 Since the union started keeping track in 1967, the only previous declines had been by $66 in 1987, when owners were found to have conspired to hold down salaries among free agents; a 4 percent decline in 1995 following a 7½ -month strike that wiped out the World Series for the first time since 1904; and by 2.5 percent in 2004.

 This year’s survey was based on the 968 players on major league rosters and disabled lists on Aug.
-31. That was the last day before the active player limit expanded from 25 to 40.
+31, the last day before the active player limit expanded from 25 to 40.

+After years of strong growth, salaries have stagnated over the last three years.
+This year’s average is up just 3.6 percent from $3,952,252 in 2015.

+An unusually slow free-agent market last offseason contributed to this year’s drop.
+Among the 166 players who exercised the right to become free agents after the World Series, exactly half of the 140 agreements reached were completed after the start of spring training workouts Feb.
+14. Many of those deals involving veterans were for depressed prices.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.